 Inheritance laws in Russia cover anyone domiciled in the Russian Federation.
 This includes all official residents, both Russian nationals and foreigners living in the country.
 In addition, non-residents who own property in Russia will see at least part of their estate divided according to Russian inheritance law.

-This law also applies to all worldwide assets of Russian residents (both national and foreign) with the exception of real estate overseas.
+This law also applies to all worldwide assets of Russian residents with the exception of real estate overseas.
 When it comes to property abroad, a foreigner’s national inheritance law may become applicable.
 Russian courts will then apply this law instead, legal conflicts notwithstanding.

 Forced heirship laws in Russia